emrekurubas/TwitMap/README.md

 4. Open a browser and navigate to “http://localhost:3001”
 5. Click on one of the supported countries on the map.

 Note: It could take some time until tweets appear in the window.
 You can pause and continue the streaming while the popup is open.
-Clicking x or a point outside the popup will close the popup and terminate the streaming.
+Clicking x or a point outside the popup will close the popup and terminate the stream.

 Supported Countries:

-Finland
+Finland,
-United States
+United States,
-China
+China,
-India
+India,
-Russia
+Russia,
-Germany
+Germany,
-France
+France,
-Turkey
+Turkey,
-South Africa
+South Africa,
-Brazil
+Brazil,
 Australia

 Implementation: